GSA/digitalgov.gov/content/posts/2015-11-02-the-content-corner-the-joys-of-the-content-template.md

 Many of us are experts in various digital communication disciplines, but have only a minor grasp on many of the subjects we are called upon to share and promote to our users.
 Using content templates we can help guide an SME through the content creation process and leave ourselves with a much easier job before publishing.

-## Providing Clarity {% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/11/600-x-400-Woman-and-man-with-sketching-designs-Rostislav_Sedlacek-iStock-Thinkstock-482489794.jpg" alt="Various website page prototypes" %}
+## Providing Clarity {{< legacy-img src="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/11/600-x-400-Woman-and-man-with-sketching-designs-Rostislav_Sedlacek-iStock-Thinkstock-482489794.jpg" alt="Various website page prototypes" caption="" >}}

 Whether you need an article about alloys, space travel or state labor regulations, you need to start by knowing exactly what you need from your SME.
 Why are you asking this person to take time out of their normal responsibilities?
 How does this new piece of content fit with your overall strategies?
 This information will be helpful in preparing the template that the SME will be able to follow when developing the content you requested.